CARES and COVID-19 Information

-BGSU was recently awarded $13.1 million from the federal Coronavirus Aid, Relief and Economic Security (CARES) Act to help relieve the financial impacts from the COVID-19 pandemic.
-Of this total, $6.5 million will be used to assist students experiencing financial hardships caused by the pandemic.
-Bowling Green State University acknowledges that it signed and returned the Certification and Agreement to the U.S. Department of Education on April 22, 2020 and gives the assurance that BGSU will use the funding received under section 18004(a)(1) of the CARES Act to provide Emergency Financial Grants to students.
-The University has also set aside a portion of University emergency funds to assist during this challenging time.
+BGSU was awarded $13.1 million from the federal Coronavirus Aid, Relief and Economic Security (CARES) Act to help relieve the financial impacts from the COVID-19 pandemic.
+Of this total, $6.5 million was used to assist students experiencing financial hardships caused by the pandemic.
+Bowling Green State University acknowledges that it signed and returned the Certification and Agreement to the U.S. Department of Education on April 22, 2020 and assured that BGSU used the funding received under section 18004(a)(1) of the CARES Act to provide Emergency Financial Grants to students.
+The University also set aside a portion of University emergency funds to assist during that time.

 |Total CARES Act Funds allocated||$6,581,709|